 - After the for-loop,

-holds all values for one depth—append it toresult
+current_levelholds all values for one depth—append it toresult.

 - After the for-loop,